FeaturesPricingBlogResourcesAboutContact

 The right choice depends on which of Flockler's capabilities you actually use.
 Here is the decision framework.

-If your primary use is website embedding and design quality matters, choose CollectSocials.
+If your primary use is website embedding and design quality matters, consider CollectSocials.
 You get Flockler's core architectural advantage (unlimited layouts per source) at roughly 15 percent of the price, plus a design library that does not require custom CSS to look modern.
-For most businesses leaving Flockler due to pricing, this is the direct replacement.
+For most businesses leaving Flockler due to pricing, this is a strong replacement option.

 If platform variety is your deciding factor, choose Curator.io.
 Tumblr, Flickr, RSS, SoundCloud, and niche platform support go deeper than any competitor on this list.
 Accept the source-tied-layout tradeoff.